kubeshop/testkube-docs/docs/articles/test-workflows-job-and-pod.md

 ### Example: Use PersistentVolumeClaim

-You can create [**PersistentVolumeClaims**](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims), add them to the Pod and mount them to Containers and they will automatically be deleted after execution is completed.
+You can create [**PersistentVolumeClaims**](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims), add them to the Pod and mount them to Containers and they will be automatically cleaned after execution is completed.

 ```yaml
 pvcs: